 What is the purpose of this programme?

-The Design in the Public Sector programme aims to help local authorities and partner organisations to commission and deliver improvements to services.
+The Design in the Public Sector programme aims to help local authorities and partner organisations to commission and deliver improvements to public health services.
 Through an intensive cohort-based approach, the programme builds an understanding of how design practices can enable local government professionals to shape and deliver improved services.

 How long does the programme run for?